ankrutik/notes/vaults/ideas/Literature Notes.md

 ## When not to take them and gray areas?
 Some pieces of literature are so dense with ideas that you would want to take lots of notes on them.
 In that case, start a new literature note.

-Sometimes you might not have the time to take notes in your own words, as is expected when making literature notes.
+Sometimes you might **not have the time to take notes in your own words**, as is expected when making literature notes.
-- In that case, start a new fleeting note for that peice of literature to do as-is copy-pasting.
+- In that case, **start a new fleeting note** for that peice of literature to do as-is copy-pasting.
-- Then create a separate literature note when you are reviewing that fleeting note.
+- Then **create a separate literature note** when you are reviewing that fleeting note.
-- Consider bookmarking that literature and attempting it when you have the time.
+- Consider **bookmarking that literature** and attempting it when you have the time.

+### Note down what you want to remember not what you feel like noting down
+- What you want to remember is something you find interesting or may find useful.
+Judge note-worthiness on this.

 # What to do with them?
 - Reviewed into permanent notes.